laszewsk/mlcommons/www/content/en/docs/tutorials/rivanna.md

 `--gres=gpu:a100:2`.

-If you are using a SLURM script to submit the job, rather than an interactive job, the options would appear as follows.
+If you are using a SLURM script to submit the job the options would appear as follows.
 Your script will need to specify other options such as the allocation to charge as seen in the sample scripts shown in the above URL:

 ```
 #SBATCH -p gpu